mikko-ahonen/usm-rfc/workflow-format.md

 List of responsibility assignments.
-The field value MUST be a JSON object, where key is the identifier of a profile, and value is a list of JSON string literals, referring to the RACI model responsibility roles.
+The field value MUST be a JSON object, where key is the identifier of a profile, and value is a list of JSON string literals, referring to the RACI model responsibility roles [RACI].

 * "R" - Responsible
 * "A" - Accountable